Musaid al-Rashidi

-Musaid bin Rabie Al-Khiari Al-Rashidi (1382 AH / 1962 – 14 Rabi' Al-Thani 1438 AH / January 12, 2017, AD) a Saudi Nabataean poet.
-And a brigadier-general in the Saudi National Guard.
+Musaid bin Rabie Al-Khiari Al-Rashidi (1382 AH / 1962 – 14 Rabi' Al-Thani 1438 AH / January 12, 2017, AD) was a Saudi Nabataean poet and a brigadier-general in the Saudi National Guard.

 His life

 He was born in Dammam in 1382 AH, and has spent his early childhood years in Kuwait.
 He started studying in Khamis Mushait while his father in the military.
 He graduated from high school in Khamis Mushait.
 He finished high school and joined The National Guard College, then graduated as an officer and worked in Riyadh until he reached the rank of brigadier in the Saudi National Guard.

 His poetic beginnings

 His poetic career began more than three decades ago on the pages of "Al Yamamah" magazine, which embraced its early beginnings.
 In this regard, his colleague Rashid bin Jaithan said: I received the first texts of Musaid by mail in 1397, they reflected a unique and new talent.
 Indeed, his first poems got published: